Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 "I couldn't see it," Ingólfr said.
 "I watched even when the fog cleared."

-Hjalvir then turned to Ljörn, knowing he was part of the commotion.
+Hjalvir turned to Ljörn, knowing he was part of the commotion.
 His voice was stern again.
 "And you, explain yourself!
 Leaving the hall so suddenly?
 Do you mean to betray us?!"

-Ljörn was speechless, but then Sága spoke up.
+Ljörn was speechless, but Sága spoke up.
 "Father, he means no harm.
 I think he is only cursed.
 Back at our village, I saw him panic at the sight of a guard at eve, like he had seen a ghost."

 Hjalvir stared at Ljörn.
-He slowly regained his calm, seeing reason with Sága's explaination.
+He slowly regained his calm, seeming to see reason with Sága's explaination.

 Ljörn slowly approached Alfrir.
 As he laid eyes upon him, he saw his wound and grimaced at the sight of the large bruise on his stomach.
 "Will he live?"